-The ABC risk assessment will enable the businesses to identify and examine the inherent ABC risks to which their Legal Entities and businesses are exposed to, and determine the strength of the control environment designed to mitigate those risks, thereby determining the residual ABC risks that Computershare Group is exposed to, as defined in the ABC Standard.
+The ABC Risk Assessment will enable the businesses to identify and examine the inherent ABC risks to which its Legal Entities and Businesses are exposed to and determine the strength of the control environment designed to mitigate those risks, and hence determine the residual ABC risks that Computershare Group is exposed to.

-This risk assessment must be reviewed and updated as a minimum annually, to give an overall assessment of which parts of Computershare Group are most exposed to ABC risks, and whether the controls established to mitigate the existing inherent ABC risks are adequate in design and effective in operation.
+This risk assessment must be reviewed and updated at a minimum annually, to give an overall assessment of which parts of Computershare Group are most exposed to ABC risks and whether the controls established to mitigate the existing inherent ABC risks are adequate in design and effective in operation.
 Treatment plans must be defined when the residual ABC risks are unacceptable and/or to resolve weaknesses within the ABC control environment.